cartoon-raccoon/cartoon-raccoon/README.md

 I'm Sam, a student/developer living in Singapore.
 I'm an avid lover of programming, OSS and all things computery.

-I mostly write CLI apps.
-I've also fallen in love with systems programming (as evidenced by my languages of choice).
+I mostly write CLI apps, but I've also fallen in love with systems programming (as evidenced by my languages of choice).

 ### Current Projects:
 - Oyster - a Bash-like Unix shell written in Rust